 115. Go for a Christmas Scavenger Hunt.
 This is a great family activity that will have your kids having fun and learning at the same time.
 You can make it as easy or as hard for them to complete, depending on their age.

 116. Make a Christmas wish list and check it twice.
 Have the kids pick out gifts they would like for themselves as well as give to others.

 117. Have a Holiday Movie Night with your Friends and Family.
 Make some popcorn, grab your favorite movie, and cuddle up on the couch for an evening of laughter!

 You don’t have to be a millionaire philanthropist to help others in your community.
 You can make a difference by doing small things that will go unnoticed, but still, assist those who need it.

 118. Participate in Random Acts of Kindness.
 This is a fun way to do something nice for someone else this Christmas.
 It’s also a great opportunity to practice your own “random acts of kindness” you want to give back in the new year.

 119. Polar Plunge: A Fun and Festive Way to Help Others.
 Create a team of people who will pledge money for every degree the temperature drops below freezing!
 Make sure to follow through and take the polar plunge!

 120. Donate to a Food Bank.
-Make a donation to your local food bank or homeless shelter in order to help those who are less fortunate during this time of year.
-This is a perfect way to help those in need in the wintertime and continue the tradition year round!
+Donate to your local food bank or homeless shelter to help those who are less fortunate during this time of year.
+This is a perfect way to help those in need in the wintertime and continue the tradition year-round!

 121. Be Someone’s Secret Santa.
 This is a fun and heartwarming tradition that works well for your whole family.
 It’s simple, too: just give out the names of people you would like to be Santa Claus for in December and tell them not to let the person know who you are.